Wrinkle-faced bat: Description

-Centurio senex is tail-less, medium-sized, and generally has a pelage of a drab brown to yellowish-brown colour.
+Centurio senex is tail-less, medium-sized, and generally has a pelage of a drab brown to yellowish-brown color.
 It weighs around 17g.
 Its face is hairless and is covered by convoluted outgrowths of skin (hence the name wrinkle-faced).
 These skin flaps are more pronounced in males than females.
 Males also possess a skin mask that can be used to cover their face.
 The wrinkle-faced bat has storage pouches in its mouth to allow it to store fruit.
 C. senex subsp. greenhalli differs from the more common C. senex subsp. senex by being larger and in having a more domed braincase, better developed sagittal crest, and relatively shorter maxillary toothrow.
 Their skulls are extremely short and wide, which is thought to allow them to produce bite forces up to 20% higher than other bats of a similar size.
 They are able to generate the largest biting force, relative to their size, of any of the leaf-nosed bats.